leonardo-ra/PI/Setup/README.md

 **Step 16:** Starting sequence.
 After the previous steps were taken, your system should be fully connected, with both the UR5e and the TestBox loaded/turned on.
 The starting sequence is as follows:

 **1** - On the UR5e teaching Pendant menu, go to the top-left corner and  press the *Program* Icon.
 You should see the previously loaded program (Polyscope_main.urp).
-Press the *play* icon on the bottom of the screen, and *Start from beginning*.
+Press the *play* icon on the bottom of the screen and *Start from beginning*.

 ![](https://user-images.githubusercontent.com/94324481/213376574-17fb8877-3ac6-4421-9348-9a875e18816a.png)

 (The program should now be trying to connect via socket to your PC.
-You can see the higlighted blue text as it is running.)
+You can see the highlighted blue text as it is running.)

 **2** - Whilst the Polyscope_main.urp is running on the teaching Pendant, you can run **NOME DO PROGRAMA FINAL.py** on your terminal by typing this: